Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/introduction.rst

   simpler, invisible, somewhat larger object (see the example to Fig. :ref:`fig-softbody-intro-cloth`).
 - Use Soft Bodies only where it makes sense.
   If you try to cover a body mesh with a tight piece of cloth and animate solely with Soft Body, you will have no success.
-Self collision of Soft Body hair may be activated, but that is a path that you have to wander alone.
+Self-collision of Soft Body hair may be activated, but that is a path that you have to wander alone.
 We will deal with :doc:`Collisions </physics/soft_body/collision>` in detail later.
 - Try and use a *Lattice* or a *Curve Guide* Soft Body instead of the object itself.
 This may be magnitudes faster.